linkerd/website/linkerd.io/content/2/overview/_index.md

-Linkerd is fully open source, licensed under [Apache v2](https://github.com/linkerd/linkerd2/blob/master/LICENSE), and is a [Cloud Native Computing Foundation](https://cncf.io) member project.
+Linkerd is fully open source, licensed under [Apache v2](https://github.com/linkerd/linkerd2/blob/master/LICENSE), and is a [Cloud Native Computing Foundation](https://cncf.io) incubating project.
 Linkerd is developed in the open in the [Linkerd GitHub repo](https://github.com/linkerd).

 Linkerd has three basic components: a UI, a *data plane*, and a *control